Copyright in Generative Deep Learning: Copyright of Generated Works

-On the contrary, the most famous case of a State having a specific law's article for machine-generated artworks is represented by the British Copyright, Designs and Patents Act, where Section 9(3) states that in case of a literary, dramatic, musical or artistic work which is computer-generated, the author shall be taken to be the person by whom the arrangements necessary for the creation of the work are undertaken (same criterion is also considered by Ireland, New Zealand, Hong Kong, South Africa and India).
-This section has been the subject of an intense debate.
-There is general agreement that for contemporary machine-generated artworks is difficult, even if not impossible, to find a person who provides necessary arrangements (\cite{smith2017}).
-This is one of the reason why, in the recent years, the European Parliament and Commission have been highlighting the need of a specific law for Intellectual Property rights in case of machine-generated works.
+On the contrary, the most famous example of a law article for machine-generated artworks is Section 9(3) of the British Copyright, Designs and Patents Act.
+This section states that in case of a literary, dramatic, musical or artistic work, which is computer-generated, the author shall be taken to be the person by whom the arrangements necessary for the creation of the work are undertaken (same criterion is also considered by Ireland, New Zealand, Hong Kong, South Africa and India).
+This section has been the subject of an intense debate (see \cite{bond}).
+There is general agreement that for contemporary machine-generated artworks (the ones created by generative deep learning techniques) is difficult, even if not impossible, to find a person who provides necessary arrangements (\cite{smith2017}).
+The current lack of protection and the non-general applicability of British criterion are two of the reasons why the European Parliament and Commission have recently been highlighting the need of a specific law for Intellectual Property rights in case of machine-generated works.